rizecookey/property-checker/README.md

 If the Property Checker is not able to completely prove a program's correctness, it outputs a JML translation, in which all property qualifiers have been translated into specification clauses in the Java Modeling Language (JML).
 This translation can be given to a deductive verification tool like KeY or OpenJML to prove the parts of the program which the checker was not able to prove.
 This approach combines the scalability and easy-of-use of pluggable type system with the power of deductive verification.

-See the folder `tests` for examples.
+See the folder `tests` for short examples.
+For a longer example project using the Property Checker, see https://github.com/flo2702/property-checker-example.

 To build the Property Checker, run `./gradlew assemble`.
 The file `property-checker.jar` will be generated in the main directory.
 To be able to run the Property Checker, the files `property-checker.jar`, `checker-qual.jar`, and `javac` (not the regular Java compiler, but the one included here!) must be kept in the same directory.